Minimalist Beauty: Simple, Ethical Skin Care & Makeup

 It is a simple beauty routine that feels good, looks good, and does good.

 Minimalist beauty finds what works and sticks with it.
-It minimizes overconsumption of beauty products and the clutter associated with it.
+It minimizes overconsumption of beauty products and the clutter that comes with it.

 Minimalist beauty is about finding single products that do many things, and do it well.
 It is about simplifying what we put on our skin and hair to ingredients we can pronounce, understand, and potentially can eat.
 It is about using tools instead of products.